ihitrec/Sudoku/README.md

 - Mobile testing will be done on Safari, Samsung Internet and Google Chrome for mobile on different devices.

+#### Issues

+There were no major differences in how the code is rendered on different browsers.
+The only browser that presented a few issues is Firefox.
+Some of them are:

+- Event is structured differently which prevents the use of **event.path**.
+Instead, **this** was used which turned out to be more simple anyway.

+- Keydown event works in a different way which required setting a timeout function.
+It deletes the content if not in the 1-9 range.

 ### Responsiveness

 Since the screen is smaller on mobile, there is a numpad on the website.
 Having a mobile keyboard pop up every time a field is selected would not be an enjoyable experience.
 Therefore, the keyboard is disabled on screens with the width smaller than 1000.